steff880/MS3-MyRecipeBook/README.md

     ![Hero](assets/img-readme/hero-image.png)

-    - Short text prompting user to create an account and start adding recipes and **cta** buttons
+    - Short text prompting the user to create an account and start adding recipes and **cta** buttons

     ![ShortTextAndButtons](assets/img-readme/text-info-and-buttons.png)

-- Rcipes
+- Recipes

     - A search bar where the user can search for recipes